 - tuning the operating system, network and transaction processors to work with the DBMS; and

 - ensuring appropriate storage and memory are available for the DBMS.

 System DBAs are rarely involved with the actual database and application implementation.
 They may get involved in application tuning when operating system parameters or complex DBMS parameters need to be altered.

-Database architect.
 Primary responsibility is the design and implementation of new databases.
 The database architect designs new databases and structures for new and existing applications and is rarely involved in the maintenance and tuning of established databases and applications.
 Typical tasks include the following:

 - modeling logical data;

 - translating logical data models into a physical database design;